Jeff-Russ/ror-guides/rails-database.md

 ![missing image](https://s3.amazonaws.com/files.jeffruss.com/img/db_join_with_through.png)

-Basically what these do is say "we have a relatinship with students/courses that you can find out about if you look at the enrollments table."
+Basically what these do is say "we have a relationship with students/courses that you can find out about if you look at the enrollments table."

 Now if you go to console and query a student or course you will see the SQL has added an __"INNER JOIN."__ Now the following are available: